sontx/letrun/docs/task/task-handler.md

 - `displayName`: The display name of the task, if not defined, we'll use the task name.
 This is optional.
 - `description`: A brief description of the task, this is optional.
 - `version`: The version of the task, we'll use the package version if not defined.
 This is optional.
+- `designer`: The metadata for the task designer, this is optional.
   - `icon`: The icon url of the task, this is optional.
+  - `isTerminal`: A terminal task is a task that cannot have any outgoing edges, so it is the last task in the branch.
+This is optional.
+  - `nodeType`: This type is used to determine the appearance of the node in the designer, default is `task`.
+This is optional.
 - `keywords`: An array of keywords for filtering tasks, this is optional.
 - `parameters`: An object that describes the input parameters of the task for showing help, set null if the task doesn't have parameters.
 This is optional.
 - `output`: An object that describes the output of the task for showing help, set null if the task doesn't have output.
 This is optional.